 “Sirius insisted, since she is my mother’s sister, that it would be a kindness if I told them I was going to remain in the wizarding world instead of returning home to Surrey.”

 “What happened?”
-Snape asks, wondering if Albus knows about the boy’s trip to Number 4 Privet Drive.
+Snape wonders if Albus knows about the boy’s trip to Number 4 Privet Drive.

 Potter frowns, a spark of real emotion flashing in his eyes.
 It’s too faint to be anger, but it is, at least, discontent.
 “They didn’t want to see us.
 I could tell right off that they couldn’t stand the sight of me.
 I thought that was an odd reaction from family, but…I’m just guessing,” he says, glancing away.